All Episodes

 It's also me.

-I just lost this one exciting day, which maybe wasn't too fun anyway, because the rope broke.
+I just lost this one exciting day, which maybe wasn't too fun anyway because the rope broke.

 And that's it.

-So, if you continue this line of thought, there's no harm in doing any risky activities, because if you die, or you damage yourself, you just reactivate your backup.
+So if you continue this line of thought, there's no harm in doing any risky activities because if you die or you damage yourself, you just reactivate your backup.

-Professor, we are, to at least some degree, products of our environment.
+Yes, but Professor, we are, to at least some degree, products of our environment.

-So, if you had a copy of yourself, and that copy was separated from you for a significant amount of time, months, years, the
+So if you had a copy of yourself and that copy was separated from you for a significant amount of time, months, years, the environmental changes wrought on that copy of you would almost make it a completely different.

 Yes, I agree.

-So if you wait too long or long enough, the paths will diverge and these will become different persons and you would care about your own life more than this copy because this is a different person.
+So if you wait too long or long enough, the paths will diverge and these will become different persons and you would care about your own life more about than this copy because this is a different person.

-Or is it a different person which just has the same experience as the person which went to sleep in the evening before?
+It's like if you ever go to sleep and wake up in the morning, is it really me waking up or is it a different person which just has the same experience as the person which went to sleep in the evening before?

-So, a day is probably safe, yeah, or maybe on an hourly basis, but if you wait too long, yes, I mean, these are different persons and you're completely right.
+But if you wait too long, yes, I mean, these are different persons and you're completely right.

-All right, let's take, would you mind taking a few calls?
+Would you mind taking a few calls?

 No problem, sure.

-Okay, Sushi, hello there.
+Sushi, hello there.

 Well, good evening, Art.